geokkjer/Home-lab/instruction.md

 # AI Agent General Instructions

 ## Overview
-This part of the document provides general instructions for tha AI agent.
+This part of the document provides general instructions for the AI agent.

 ## General Instructions
 - Treat this as iterative collaboration between user and AI agent